ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. If not successful: Triggers an error message.
 5. Multiple operators can be mapped to the machine by repeating the above flow.
 There is no limitation to the numbers of operators mapped.

-#### B. Registration client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission
+#### B. Registration Client enables capturing an officer's biometrics during on-boarding to support login, local duplicate checks, and registration submission
 The system performs the following steps:
 1. Captures all the biometrics of the officer's as an input.
 1. Generates a match score for each individual biometric